anbaig/sample-encryption-in-transit-for-kubernetes/deploy-load-balancer/README.md

 # Deploy Load Balancer with TLS

-This module demonstrates how to deploy an Application Load Balancer (ALB) that points to your EKS cluster's ingress controller with TLS termination.
+This module demonstrates how to deploy a Network Load Balancer (NLB) that points to your EKS cluster's ingress controller with TLS termination.

 ## Overview

 This setup:
-1. Creates an Application Load Balancer with TLS listener
+1. Creates a Network Load Balancer with TLS listener
 2. Provisions either a public or private certificate via AWS Certificate Manager
-3. Configures the ALB to forward traffic to the existing ingress controller
+3. Configures the NLB to forward traffic to the NGINX ingress controller
-4. Supports both public certificates (ACM) and private certificates (AWS Private CA)
+4. Supports both public certificates (existing ACM) and private certificates (AWS Private CA)
+5. Optionally creates DNS records for public certificates

 ## Prerequisites

 - EKS cluster created using `create-cluster/`
-- Ingress controller deployed using `deploy-ingress/`
 - For private certificates: AWS Private CA deployed using `deploy-core-pki/`
-- AWS Load Balancer Controller installed on the cluster
+- For public certificates: Existing certificate in ACM in ISSUED status

 ## Usage